 1. Dealing with problem firms

-We have 3 operational metrics that reflect our intended step change in the way we deal with these firms.
-This includes improving our data-led capabilities to proactively detect problem firms where possible.
+Firms which don’t meet our minimum standards put consumers at risk.
+They also undermine trust in financial services and markets.
+We tracked 2 outcomes on dealing with problem firms using 5 metrics.
+In addition, we set 3 operational metrics to reflect our intended step change in the way we dealt with these firms.
+This included improving our data-led capabilities to proactively detect problem firms and new cancellation powers to act quickly.

 Confidence